nickpersico/closeio-bulksms/README.md

 - The default `status` of each SMS is `outbox`.
 That will send the SMS immediately from your internal Close.io phone number.
 - Any errors with delivering the SMS will show up on the lead in Close.io.
 - SMS messages will be sent from your internal Close.io phone number.
 It must be SMS-enabled and a US/Canada number.
 - Any SMS that are sent will subtract from your free credits or be charged to your Close.io invoice.
-Here's more info on [SMS billing in Close.io](https://help.close.io/customer/en/portal/articles/2677062-how-does-sms-billing-work-).
+Here's more info about [SMS billing in Close.io](https://help.close.io/customer/en/portal/articles/2677062-how-does-sms-billing-work-).

 Questions?
 Email [nick@close.io](mailto:nick@close.io) or send a [tweet](https://www.twitter.com/nickpersico).